activebook/atom-updater/atom-updater-node/README.md

 - 🚀 **Smart Application Launching**: Auto-detects and launches the correct application
 - 🌐 **Cross-Platform**: Works on Windows, macOS, and Linux
 - 📦 **Easy Integration**: Simple TypeScript API for Node.js and Electron apps
+- 🔗 **Self-Contained**: Bundled binaries eliminate external dependencies

+## How It Works

+This package uses a **bundled binary approach** where platform-specific `atom-updater` executables are included directly in the npm package.
+When you install the package, you get:

+- The TypeScript wrapper code
+- Pre-compiled `atom-updater` binaries for your platform
+- Automatic binary detection and selection

+The wrapper automatically finds and uses the correct binary for your platform and architecture, eliminating the need for separate downloads or installations.

 ## Installation